gunnertech/SureTrac_Hardware/readme.md

-# WheresMyGuns - aka SureTrac an Open Source GPS tracker for your web app
+# SureTrac an Open Source GPS tracker for your web app

 Here at Gunner Technology we needed a GPS tracker that could HTTP POST NMEA sentences to our server and let us use the GPS data in our web applications.